Professor Guido Rebecchini

 Finally, the third strand of my research examines on the role played by Pope Paull III Farnese in the renewal of Rome after the devastating Sack of 1527.
 My study explores the multi-layered strategies adopted by the pope to refashion a city, including ephemeral and permanent interventions in the urban fabric.

-Currently, I am developing a new long-term project on artisanal practices in sixteenth-century Europe.
+Currently, I am developing a new long-term project on the Sack of Rome of 1527, which will culminate in a major exhibition in Rome in 2027.

 Teaching 2022-23